Scarecrow (1973 film): Production

 Warner Bros. approved the project, looking for a small-budget film after executives became less confident in the success of larger projects.
-Director Jerry Schatzberg's preference for the roles of Max and Lion were Gene Hackman and Al Pacino, as Schatzberg had worked with Pacino on The Panic in Needle Park (1971).
+Director Jerry Schatzberg's preference for the roles of Max and Lion were Gene Hackman and Al Pacino.
+Schatzberg had worked with Pacino on The Panic in Needle Park (1971).

 To understand their characters, Pacino and Hackman donned costumes and posed as beggars in San Francisco.
-However, Pacino, an advocate of method acting, found his techniques conflicted with those of Hackman, who would be silent before shooting while Pacino paced.
+However, Pacino, an advocate of method acting, found that his techniques conflicted with those of Hackman, who would be silent before shooting, while Pacino paced.
 Although Hackman enjoyed the production, Pacino later commented, "It wasn't the easiest working with Hackman, who I love as an actor."

 Reception

 At the 1973 Cannes Film Festival, the film won the interim equivalent of the Palme d'Or, the Grand Prix du Festival International du Film, shared with The Hireling, directed by Alan Bridges.
 It also won Best Non-European Film at Denmark's 1974 Bodil Awards.
-In the U.S., Scarecrow proved to be a box-office bomb.
+In the U.S., Scarecrow was a box-office bomb.

-Roger Ebert awarded the film three stars, comparing the story to those of Of Mice and Men and Midnight Cowboy, and positively reviewed the performances of Pacino and Hackman, the writing and setting.
-In The New York Times, Vincent Canby called Max and Lion "classic drifters" and "marvelously realized characters."
+Roger Ebert of the Chicago Sun-Times awarded the film three stars out of four, comparing the story to those of Of Mice and Men and Midnight Cowboy, and positively reviewed the performances of Pacino and Hackman, as well as the writing and setting.

+In The New York Times, Vincent Canby called Max and Lion "classic drifters" and "marvelously realized characters".

-In a review of Scarecrow upon its 2013 rerelease, Peter Bradshaw of The Guardian described the film as "a freewheeling masterpiece," describing Hackman and Pacino as giving "the performances of their lives."
-Peter Biskind has described the film as of "secondary" significance in his book Easy Riders, Raging Bulls.
+In a review of Scarecrow on its 2013 re-release, Peter Bradshaw of The Guardian described the film as "a freewheeling masterpiece", describing Hackman and Pacino as giving "the performances of their lives".

+Peter Biskind of Seven Days magazine described the film as of "secondary" significance in his book Easy Riders, Raging Bulls.

 By 2012, Scarecrow was among the best-reviewed films in Schatzberg's career.
-After gaining a cult following, Schatzberg recruited Seth Cohen to write a sequel, and a screenplay was completed by 2013.
+Schatzberg recruited Seth Cohen to write a sequel, and a screenplay was completed by 2013.
 The sequel would be set years after Scarecrow, with Max and computer worker Lion reuniting, and Lion learning that his son is alive.
 The sequel project was complicated by the studio's lack of support and Hackman's retirement from acting.

-On Rotten Tomatoes, the film holds a rating of 76% from 33 reviews with the consensus: "If its dramatic dressings are a tad threadbare, Scarecrow survives on the strength of its lead performances and Vilmos Zsigmond's cinematography."